BrunoSPerron/AsciiEngineTS/docs/engine/Assets.md

 ```

 See [[engine-settings]] for configurations

+### base.css

+Any file whose path ends with `/base.css` is treated as the base game css and loaded in the page during initialization

+Use this file to set default values for your [[Adding a Tile Style|custom tile styles]]
+Recommendation: Use css variables to simplify theme editing

+See [[render/Theming|theming]] for how to write the base css file, it's the same.

 ### Theme CSS files

 Any file whose path contains `/themes/` and ends with `.css` is registered as a theme.
 The filename (without `.css`) becomes the theme name.